MEET TO MATCH: YOUR NEW MEETING PLATFORM

-You will be familiar with MeetToMatch from other events, including the last couple of Pocket Gamer Connects Digital events.
+You will be familiar with MeetToMatch from other events, including the last few Pocket Gamer Connects Digital events.
 It has an advanced search function and integrated video conferencing.
 It matches your needs to those of other delegates, and then automatically schedules a conversation with just a couple of clicks in your browser.
 A calendar view enables you to keep track of your scheduled meetings as well as the talks and panels you’re planning to watch.

 It has profile pages to showcase you and your business, so be sure to fill in all your details – right at the start, you’ll need to select a time zone (because the event is international!) and pick a preferred video meeting service.
 You can use Zoom or Skype or stick to 8×8 which is the default.

 After you’ve set that up, use the advanced search to find other attendees who match your business interests.
 When you and a potential contact have agreed to connect, the system will automatically schedule a virtual meeting.
 On the day of the meeting, it will generate a video link.
 Simply click on the link at the allotted time to speak with your new contact.
 You can keep track of your meetings using the My Schedule calendar view.

 There is more information about all of this below.

 If you have purchased your conference ticket through our Eventbrite process, your details will be automatically imported into the MeetToMatch platform and you will receive an email notification with the log-in details when the platform is live.
 You will need this to activate your account.

 Please follow the MeetToMatch link in your log-in notification email.
 You will be taken to a screen where you will first add a password.
 Then you will be taken to the profile page where you will complete information about yourself.
-The first things you’ll need to do is select a time zone and a preferred video meeting platform.
+The first things you’ll need to do are select a time zone and a preferred video meeting platform.

 You will be able to begin making meetings, which will be diarised for the week of the conference itself.